CRIF Personal Credit Report

 • Loan History: Details of every loan or credit service you have availed in the past, repayment history, and status of all accounts.
 This may also include any loans you have guaranteed or cosigned.

-• Past Inquiries: Information about any hard inquiries initiated by lenders corresponding with the credit services you have attempted to avail in the last 24 months.
+• Past Inquiries: Information about any hard inquiries initiated by lenders corresponding with the credit services you have attempted to avail yourself of in the last 24 months.

 How to Read and Interpret Your CRIF Personal Credit Report

-The first step in trying to understand your personal credit report is understanding the different sections of the report and the information they provide to prospective lenders.
-Here is a brief description – with sample screenshots – of different sections of CRIF’s personal credit report:
+If you’ve ever wondered how to read a credit report, this section will walk you through the most important components of your CRIF report and what each part reveals.
+The first step in understanding your personal credit report is to familiarise yourself with the different sections of the report and the information they provide to prospective lenders.
+Here is a brief description, with sample screenshots, of different sections of CRIF’s personal credit report:

 Inquiry Input Information

-After the header outlining the name, date of request, data of issue, and reference number for the credit report, the first section outlines your personal details.
-This includes your name, date of birth, age, gender, names of your parents and spouse, your address (current and other) and contact details (phone number and email ID), and details of the ID you have provided.
+After the header outlining the name, date of request, date of issue, and reference number for the credit report, the first section outlines your personal details.
+This includes your name, date of birth, age, gender, names of your parents and spouse, your address (current and other), contact details (phone number and email ID), and details of the ID you have provided.

 CRIF High Marks Score/s

-This section outlines your score name and credit score, along with a risk descriptor to summarize your creditworthiness and credit risk.
-The score ranges from 300 to 900, with higher scores being reflective of better creditworthiness.
+Effective credit report reading allows you to quickly identify red flags like missed payments or over-leveraging that could harm your score.
+This section outlines your score name and credit score, along with a risk descriptor to summarise your creditworthiness and credit risk.
+The score ranges from 300 to 900, with higher scores indicating better creditworthiness.
 Risk description is depicted as a single alphabet, where:

 • A – D: Very Low Risk